 - To increase awareness in the community about the health consequences of lifestyle choices made today on their later personal health and the health of their children yet to be born.

-- To change behaviours linked to smoking, alcohol and the development of obesity and diabetes.
+- To change behaviours linked to smoking, alcohol, physical activity and nutrition.

 Bookings for HealthLAB are available; email us to find out more.